Hybrid Pricing Models: Combining Subscriptions with Usage-Based Billing

 • Model revenue scenarios at different threshold and overage rate combinations

 This is where most timelines slip.
-You need:
+For hybrid billing specifically you need:

 • Event ingestion with idempotency guarantees — duplicate events must not produce duplicate charges

-• Pricing engine that applies your threshold and overage rates with decimal precision
+• Pricing engine that applies threshold and overage rates with decimal precision

-• Customer dashboard showing real-time usage vs. included allowance
+• Customer dashboard showing real-time usage vs. included allowance, projected invoice, and threshold alerts

-• Invoice generation that breaks down the base fee and overage line items clearly
+• Invoice generation that cleanly separates the base fee from overage line items

-Purpose-built billing platforms (Stripe Billing, Chargebee, Zuora) cover much of this.
+Purpose-built billing platforms (Stripe Billing, Chargebee, Zuora) cover most of this.
 Self-hosted platforms like ABAXUS provide the same capabilities without per-transaction fees and with usage data remaining in your own infrastructure.

 • Grandfather current customers temporarily while new customers onboard to the hybrid model